List of Red Dwarf characters: Selby and Chen

+George McIntyre

-George McIntyreGeorge McIntyre was a minor character aboard Red Dwarf.
+George McIntyre was a minor character aboard Red Dwarf.

 In the novel Infinity Welcomes Careful Drivers, McIntyre was an officer on Red Dwarf who was severely depressed due to growing debt problems.
 After a horrifying experience in the hands of gangsters (he returned to Red Dwarf carrying his nose in a Titan Hilton Hotel napkin), McIntyre committed suicide.
 He was brought back as a hologram and replaced the ship's first hologram, Frank Saunders (much to Saunders' relief).
 Captain Hollister notes in his personal log that McIntyre was not especially crucial to the success of the mission, but was brought back anyway because Hollister was curious to hear his resurrection speech.

-According to the original script of The End, McIntyre was killed by a minor radiation leak from the drive plate that Rimmer failed to repair.
+According to the original script of "The End", McIntyre was killed by a minor radiation leak from the drive plate that Rimmer failed to repair.

 In the television series, McIntyre was only seen at his "Welcome Back Reception" thanking everyone for flowers and turning up at his funeral, and his choice of music at the funeral was "See You Later Alligator" (in certain broadcasts this song was replaced with football anthem "Here We Go") as his ashes were blasted into space.
 George was portrayed by Robert McCulley.
 He was switched off during the radioactive disaster, for Arnold Rimmer to replace him afterwards by Holly to keep Dave Lister sane.
-The cause of his death isn't mentioned in the TV series.
+The cause of his death is not mentioned in the TV series.